 Additional reading: Sustainable project management explained

-Improper governance frameworks that don’t consider stakeholder can lead to sporadic engagement with the project’s success.
+When governance fails, its often because they don’t consider stakeholders.
+Sporadic engagement with stakeholders compromises the project’s success, as it limits the input and communication of stakeholders with the project team.
 If teams do not know what is expected, how will they deliver the intended value of the project?

 Successful project governance frameworks ensure that stakeholders are engaged, requirements are met, expectations are set, and trust is maintained.
 When teams are confident in what is expected of them, they can confidently make decisions to achieve expectations.
 Projects are more likely to fill expectations at completion, without wasting time and resources.